The Untamable Tongue

 The overriding purpose of the Epistle of James is to help believers get beyond religious posing—going to church with a clean face and a smile, spouting Christian lingo, promising to pray for everybody and everything—to real spirituality.
 A central message has been that real spirituality requires control of the tongue.
 The tongue, as James said in the previous passage, is "a fire, a world of iniquity" (v.
 6).
 It not only defiles the whole body, but sends wickedness to wherever it is heard in the world beyond.
 The tongue is the chief tool the heart uses to make trouble, the chief weapon that people employ to destroy their families and friendships, the chief source of problems in the church, even the chief cause of evil twists and turns in the course of history.

 In the next block of verses, James continues his lament for the tongue when used as an instrument of sin.
 He calls us to notice how hard it is to tame the tongue.
-It is harder to manage than a monstrous wild animal (v.
-7).
+It is harder to manage than a monstrous wild animal (vv.
+7-8a).
 He points out that no kind of beast has escaped being subjugated by man.
 In his list of animals he uses the same categories that we find in the account of creation.
 He mentions beasts, birds, serpents, and sea creatures.
 In Genesis 1:26, we read that when God created man, He bestowed upon him dominion over fish (an example of sea creatures), birds, cattle (an example of a land-dwelling beast), and creeping things including serpents.
 Therefore, in affirming that man has tamed all these creatures, James wants us to see that man’s power over nature has attained the level of dominion intended by God from the beginning.
 James does not mean that man has made pets out of all these animals, or domesticated them for some economic use.
 Rather, he means that no kind of animal can prevail against man if man hunts it down, whether to kill it or capture it.

 But the little tongue, a hardly significant bit of flesh compared with a lion, for example, has been tamed by "no man" (v.
 8).
 The statement is absolute.
 No one is perfect in his speech.
 James is repeating the sober warning given earlier in the chapter, "For in many things we offend all" (v.
 2).
+In other words, we are all offenders.

 The tongue as a source of venom